michaelbrave/Shoot_Em_Up/README.md

-# SHMUP_CPP
+# Shoot_Em_Up

-This was a group project done with Brock Pace https://github.com/brockcheese
+A simple Shoot Em Up game written in C++ using Ncurses.
+This was a weekend project that was done in collaboration with Brock Pace https://github.com/brockcheese.